joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/23/business/bonds-interest-rates.html

 **How Trump’s Iran War May Sink Republican Midterm Chances**\
-`How the president might be supercharging what already looked like a blue wave.`\
+`The president might be supercharging what already looked like a blue wave.`\
 https://www.nytimes.com/2026/09/23/opinion/iran-war-midterms-trump-republicans.html

 **Where Is the U.S. Beating China on A.I., and Where Is It Lagging?**\